stongo/etcddump/README.rst

 etcddump
 ========

-A dump &amp; load tool for etcd, which respects all key properties (including indexes) of public keys.
+A dump and load tool for etcd, which respects all key properties (including indexes) of public keys.

 Installation